antonioortegajr/place-to-eat-by-where-I-work/README.md

             }
         }

-Add a comma at the end of the current array and past your modified example bfore the closing ]
+Add a comma at the end of the current array and past your modified example before the closing ]

 you can also to a pull request to add your stars to loactions.